jithintc/laravel-webpage-manager/README.md

 ###### Check the `routes\web.php` to find the admin routes.

 ## Usage
-Create new page in admin and use the page slug to invoke the page and specify the view file to be rendered.
-The default view will be `wpm\static`
+Create new page in admin and publish it.
+To invoke the page, use the system-generated page slug and specify the view file (optional) to be rendered.
+If the view file is not specified the default view will be `wpm\static`.
 ```
 WebPage::bind('slug', 'path\to\view')
 ```